qwertie/home/misc/Atlas-Shrugged-summary.md

 > "I couldn't help it, John!
 I couldn't help it!
 They own the world!
 They left me no place in it! ...
 What's reason to them?
 What's science? [...]
 They don't think!
 They're mindless animals moved by irrational feelings — by their greedy, grasping, blind, unaccountable feelings!
 They seize whatever they want, that's all they know: that they want it, regardless of cause, effect or logic — they want it, the bloody, grubbing pigs! [...]
 Our weapons are so helplessly, laughably childish: truth, knowledge, reason, values, rights! [...]
 What could I do against their fists?
 I had to live, didn't I?
 It wasn't for myself — it was for the future of science — there's no way to live except on their terms [...]?
 What did you want me to do?
 Spend my life begging for jobs?
 Begging my inferiors for funds and endowments?
 Did you want my work to depend on the mercy of the ruffians who have a knack for making money?
 I had no time to compete with them for money or markets or any of their miserable material pursuit!
 Was that your idea of justice — that they should spend their money on liquor, yachts and women, while the priceless hours of my life were wasted for lack of scientific equipment?
 Persuasion?
 How could I persuade them?
 What language could I speak to men who don't think? [...]
 Don't you know how noble a purpose it was — my vision of the future of science?
 Human knowledge set free of material bonds!
 An unlimited end unrestricted by means!
 I am not a traitor, John!
 I'm not!
 I was serving the cause of the mind! [...]
 Men can't exist your way! [...]
 Who are you to blame me, you miserable failure? [...]
 Here you are, caught, helpless, under guard, to be killed by those brutes at any moment — and you dare to accuse me of being impractical!
 Oh yes, you're going to be killed! [...]
 You are the man who has to be destroyed!"

-> Gait's voice had the same unbending austerity as his eyes: "You have said everything I wanted to say to you."
+> Galt's voice had the same unbending austerity as his eyes: "You have said everything I wanted to say to you."

 Three days later, Chick Morrison and two others lead Galt at gunpoint to a ballroom in the hotel with 500 people at dinner tables, among whom is Dagny.
 Galt sits calmly at the head of the head table reserved for him.
 TV cameras arrive.

 > "Fellow citizens," the announcer cried into a microphone, "of this country and of any other that's able to listen — from the grand ballroom of the Wayne-Falkland Hotel in New York City, we are bringing you the inauguration of [...] the John Galt Plan for Peace, Prosperity and Profit! [...]"

-> "This banquet, " said Chick Morrison, who had taken over as master of ceremonies, "is in honor of the [...] the new leader of our economy — John Galt! [...]
+> "This banquet," said Chick Morrison, who had taken over as master of ceremonies, "is in honor of the [...] the new leader of our economy — John Galt! [...]
 If you have been misled by those old-fashioned extremists who claimed that he would never join us, that no merger is possible between his way of life and ours, that it's either one or the other — tonight's event will prove to you that anything can be reconciled and united!"

 > The camera moved to Galt. [...]
 Then, with so swift and expert a movement that his secretary's hand was unable to match it, he rose to his feet, leaning sidewise, leaving the pointed gun momentarily exposed to the sight of the world — then, standing straight, [...] he said: "Get the hell out of my way!"